paxorus/monopoly/README.md

 * Historical logs such as inter-player rent and all tenants for a property.

 #### Security
-* Authenticate and authorize users on every server request.
-* Hide the secret key (currently in the URL) as a UUID as a cookie or localStorage.
 * Generate an expiring link for users to log in on a new device.

 #### Code